-The following table sets forth, to our knowledge, the common stock ownership of the selling stockholders, as of October 31, 2006, as adjusted to reflect the sale of the common stock in this offering.
+The following table sets forth, to our knowledge, the common stock ownership of the selling stockholders, as of December 31, 2007, as adjusted to reflect the sale of the common stock in this offering.
+The shares of common stock being offered by the selling stockholders are issuable upon conversion of the convertible debentures.
+We are registering the shares of common stock in order to permit the selling stockholders to offer the shares for resale from time to time.
 Except as described in this prospectus, the selling stockholders have not held any position or office or had any other material relationship with us or any of our predecessors or affiliates within the past three years.

-The 4,618,500 shares covered by this prospectus represent approximately 21.1% of our common stock, based on 21,856,986 shares of common stock outstanding as of October 31, 2006, which includes an aggregate of 4,383,292 shares of our common stock issuable upon the exercise of options and warrants held by the selling stockholders.
+The 891,667 shares covered by this prospectus represent approximately 5.1% of our common stock, based on 17,581,852 shares of common stock outstanding as of December 31, 2007.
+The 891,667 shares are issuable upon conversion of the convertible debentures held by the selling stockholders.
 We considered the following factors and made the following assumptions regarding the table:

-- beneficial ownership is determined under Section 13(d) of the Securities Exchange Act of 1934 and generally includes voting or investment power with respect to securities and including any securities that grant the selling stockholder the right to acquire common stock within 60 days of October 31, 2006; - unless otherwise indicated below, to our knowledge, the selling stockholders named below have sole voting and investment power with respect to their shares of common stock, except to the extent authority is shared by spouses under applicable law; and - the selling stockholders may sell all of the securities offered by this prospectus under certain circumstances.
+- beneficial ownership is determined under Section 13(d) of the Securities Exchange Act of 1934 and generally includes voting or investment power with respect to securities and including any securities that grant the selling stockholder the right to acquire common stock within 60 days of December 31, 2007; - unless otherwise indicated below, to our knowledge, the selling stockholders named below have sole voting and investment power with respect to their shares of common stock, except to the extent authority is shared by spouses under applicable law; and - the selling stockholders may sell all of the securities offered by this prospectus under certain circumstances.